Barcelona to Italy LNG exports rose 17-fold in 2022 amid Ukraine war impact

 In January and February of this year, exports to Italy stood at 89,222 tonnes, almost half the volume of all of 2022.

-Robert Songer, LNG analyst at consulting firm ICIS, attributed the spike to the Ukraine war.
+Robert Songer, LNG analyst at consulting firm ICIS, attributed the Barcelona-Italy traffic spike to the Ukraine war.

 "Clearly, Italy is one of the countries that has most to lose from the lack of pipeline gas flows from Russia," he said in an emailed response, adding that Italy had also increased gas supply from Algeria and was developing more LNG terminals.